Mahoumaru/t-momentum/README.md

 ## A Stochastic Gradient momentum based on a Student-t distribution Exponential Moving Average

  Official repository for the t-momentum algorithm.

+**Journal Paper**: *Robust Stochastic Gradient Descent with Student-t Distribution based First-order Momentum* (Accepted for publication in the IEEE Transactions on Neural Networks and Learning Systems journal).

+**Arxiv Preprint** (early version.
+Focuses only on the integration of the t-momentum to Adam.
+Corresponding repository [here](https://github.com/Mahoumaru/TAdam)): [*TAdam: A Robust Stochastic Gradient Optimizer*](http://arxiv.org/abs/2003.00179)

 ## How to use: